-We often see significant problems with payroll, and the employer is often not aware of it.
+We often see problems with payroll, and the employer is often not aware of it.

 Payroll mistakes discovered by the Fair Work Ombudsman or the Australian Taxation Office can have significant implications costing significant fines, interest and legal fees.
 Your payroll must be 100% compliant because the business owner is ultimately responsible.